ankane/strong_migrations/README.md

 end
 ```

-A few changes are safe in Postges:
+A few changes are safe in Postgres:

 - Changing a `varchar` column to `text`
 - Increasing the precision of a `decimal` or `numeric` column [master]